10jmellott/10jmellott.github.io/pages/about.md

 # Joshua Mellott-Lillie

-> I am a software developer currently working at [AccuWeather](https://www.accuweather.com/).
+> I am a software engineer currently working at [AccuWeather](https://www.accuweather.com/).
-> I have been working in WPF and .NET for the last several years while at AccuWeather.
-This work has been
+> I have been working on the consumer website, www.accuweather.com for the last several year.
+This work is primarily
-> focused on application development for an interactive touchscreen weather system.
+> focused on developing backend hookups to AccuWeather's REST API in the Asp.NET core backend and building out UI to
+> display that information to our users.
 > In my spare time I enjoy tinkering with micro-electronics, namely [Arduino](https://www.arduino.cc/en/Guide/Introduction)
 > as well as working out mathematical problems on [Project Euler](https://projecteuler.net/).

 ## Contact
 #### 717.891.3729
 #### [10jmellott@gmail.com](mailto:10jmellott@gmail.com)

 </div>